fricciardi/datetime2/DESCRIPTION.md

 Datetime2 is distributed under the terms of the new BSD license.
-You are free to use it for commercial or non-commercial projects with little or no restriction, all we ask is that:
+You are free to use it for commercial or non-commercial projects with little or no restriction, all I ask is that:

-    Redistributions of the code, in whole or part, retain the original copyright notice and license text.
-You do not claim our endorsement of any derived product.
+> Redistributions of the code, in whole or part, retain the original
+> copyright notice and license text.
+You do not claim my endorsement
+> of any derived product.

 For a complete text of the license see the LICENSE.txt file in the source distribution.